brianedem/irrigation-flow/README.md

 In addition to fault detection, the application will also track water use by zone to a database for later analysis.

 The irrigation system is managed by a Rachio irrigation controller, which provides notification of state changes via webhooks.
+The application is responsible for setting up and verifying the webhook configuration.

-These notifications will be forwarded to the application via an ngrok agent.
+Webhooks notifications from the irrigation controller are forwarded to the application via a ngrok agent running as a separate process.

 Water use monitored by a TUF-2000B ultrasonic flow meter manufactured by Dalian Taosonics Instrument Co.
-Registers reporting water usage and flow are available via its RS485 interface, which is bridged to the local network.
+Registers reporting water usage and flow are available via its RS485 interface, which is bridged to the local network using an application running on a Raspberry Pi PicoW.

+Events and data are recorded in a cloud-based influx database.
+Eventually this needs to more to a more permanent solution, either a locally hosted influx database or the existing Mariadb database.

+The config.ini file is used to specify:
+- the Rachio API key and controller name
+- the water meter name and MAC address
+- the influxDB access token
+- the ntfy topic (which defaults to the topic in ~/.ntfy)
+- per-zone flow limits